Jxyme/covid-19-discord-custom-status/README.md

 **[Example](#custom-status-example)**

 ## Warning
-This techincally falls under a "self-bot" since it does use your Discord token to make an API request on the User Settings endpoint.
+This techincally falls under a "[self-bot](https://support.discord.com/hc/en-us/articles/115002192352-Automated-user-accounts-self-bots-)" since it uses your Discord token to make an API request on the User Settings endpoint.

 The application will **only** edit your Custom Status when it detects changes, not every time new figures are fetched.